-The Department has implemented Electronic Enforcement, allowing officers to monitor traffic violations remotely from the control room and challans violators.
-The issue to Traffic Management Integrated System (ITMS) has been integrated with CCTV cameras at 15 locations in Panaji.
+The Department has implemented Electronic Enforcement, allowing officers to monitor traffic violations remotely from the control room and violators. issue challans to Traffic Management Integrated System (ITMS) has been integrated with CCTV cameras at 15 locations in Panaji.
 The detailed issuance of challans to violators is presented in Table No.13.7.